Skip to main content

 A system installed in Caltragh today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Caltragh
+Solar grants available in Caltragh

 Homeowners in Caltragh, Co.
 Sligo can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.